Dumfries Academy: The Minerva building

 The oldest building currently part of the school is the Minerva building.
 It was designed by prolific local architect F J C Carruthers, and built in 1895 -97 by stonemasons Houston and Robison.
 This is a two-storey building red sandstone in the English Baroque style with ornate carvings by sculptor James H. Douglas of Carlisle.
 The dome of the building features a gilded teak statue of Minerva, representing learning, from which the building gets its name.
 It was sculpted by Mr. Craig from Glasgow, following from the original architectural drawings by Carruthers.
 The Minerva building also features winged lions on either side of the door, and others around the cupola.
 There is an extensive description in Buildings of Scotland: Dumfries and Galloway by John Gifford.

 Uniform

-The current uniform of Dumfries Academy consists of a white shirt, black trousers or skirt, a black blazer with the school crest attached and a maroon and black striped tie.
+The current uniform of Dumfries Academy consists of a white shirt, black trousers or skirt, a maroon blazer with the school crest attached and a maroon and black striped tie.
+In the academic year of 2026-2027, the school has decided to switch the blazer colour to maroon and predominantly maroon jumpers and cardigans for pupils.
+Blazers are not mandatory for pupils except for S6 students with Head Persons roles.
 During the 2006–2007 academic year, a senior tie consisting of a black background with white and maroon stripes and the school crest was introduced, to go along with the junior tie consisting of a maroon background with white and black stripes with the school crest.
 Junior Pupils from S1-S3 wear the junior tie and senior pupils from S4-6 wear the senior tie.
 S6 pupils that are either head pupils or deputy head pupils will also wear stripes on their uniform, two stripes for head pupils and one for deputy head pupils.